mmdagent-ex/site-doc/content.en/docs/36_dialog_python.md

     main()
 ```

-Just like the previous test.py, let's set this program as a submodule.
-Describe it in .mdf as follows (overwrite the previous test command).
+As with test.py, configure this program as a submodule.
+In the .mdf, write the following (overwrite the previous test command).

 {{< mdf>}}
 Plugin_AnyScript_Command=python -u sample-dialog.py
 {{< / mdf >}}

-After setting, start MMDAgent-EX and try saying "Hello".
+After configuring, start MMDAgent-EX and try saying "Hello".

 ```shell
 ./Release/MMDAgent-EX.exe ./example/main.mdf
 ```

-## Extension
+## Extending

-Since all output texts are sent to MMDAgent-EX as messages, you can send various controls from the script, such as playing a motion by sending a `MOTION_ADD` message.
+All output text is sent to MMDAgent-EX as messages, so your script can also send control messages -- for example, sending a `MOTION_ADD` message will play a motion.